jmatthewsr-ms/node-slab-memory-issues/README.md

 When the client has reached client_maxConnections, open the following URL's (the ports are configurable via config.json)

+Take a heapdump for the proxy server:
 'http://localhost:8601/snapshot'

+Take a heapdump for the wss server:
 'http://localhost:8801/snapshot'

 Load the resulting .heapdump files into the chrome memory profiler.